terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 .. image:: img/pdm-toc-vertex.png

-* Save symbology of the layer to a file.
+* Save symbology of the layer to a file (support layers only).
-* Load symbology from a file and apply to current layer.
+* Load symbology from a file and apply to current layer (support layers only).
 * Symbology management.
 This option can also be activated by double-clicking on the layer. (see :ref:`symbology`)